Gibson417/Bitloop/docs/process/quick_onboarding.md

-# BitLoops — Quick Onboarding
+# Bloops — Quick Onboarding

-Welcome to BitLoops!
+Welcome to Bloops!
 This guide gets new contributors up to speed quickly.

 ## 1 Run the project